Supply of medicines during the pandemic

 Medicines re-use schemes in care homes and hospices

-On 28th April 2020, the Department of Health and Social Care (DHSC) and NHS England and NHS Improvement have published guidance on running a medicines re-use scheme in a care home or hospice setting during the COVID-19 pandemic.
+On 28th April 2020, DHSC and NHSE&I published guidance on running a medicines re-use scheme in a care home or hospice setting during the COVID-19 pandemic.

 The guidance/standard operating procedure (SOP) is intended to support timely access to essential prescribed medicines during the COVID-19 pandemic for patients who are being cared for in a care home or hospice setting in England.
 It notes that under usual circumstances, the re-use or recycling of another patient’s medicine is not recommended by DHSC, as the quality of any medicine that has left the pharmacy cannot be guaranteed.
 Any unused medicines would normally be disposed of by returning them to a contracted external company or community pharmacy.